 Despite not being elastic, viscose can be blended with other textiles, such as spandex, to add stretch.
 It allows your viscose fabric to become slightly stretchier if this is preferred.
 Overall, it blends really well with other fibres to help you create the perfect textile you require for your dressmaking project.

-What can viscose be used for?
+What else can viscose be used for?

 As we have already touched upon, viscose fabric is incredibly versatile and is used in clothing, home fabrics and hygiene products that people use every day.
 As a dressmaking fabric, it is ideal for shirts, blouses and dresses, but as it’s soft and gentle on the skin, it can also be used for a variety of other disposable hygiene products.
 These include baby wipes, beauty masks and medical dressings - just to name a few.